 - Contact the vendor directly to confirm email requests for financial transactions.

 - Limit the number of employees authorized to make financial transactions.

 Finally, if your current anti-spear phishing solution is allowing threats to get through, consider a solution that goes beyond spoofing detection and scans for malicious behaviors, including urgent and financial requests.
 DMARC will detect exact domain spoofing, but it struggles with more sophisticated spoofing techniques.

-Vade Secure for Microsoft 365 uses anomaly detection to identify unusual patterns in an organization’s email traffic, as well as Natural Language Processing, which analyzes email text.
+Vade for Microsoft 365 uses anomaly detection to identify unusual patterns in an organization’s email traffic, as well as Natural Language Processing, which analyzes email text.
 Together, they detect spoofing techniques like display name spoofing and cousin domains, and textual indicators of spear phishing, including pretexting and requests for financial transactions.
-When spear phishing is detected, Vade Secure for Microsoft 365 triggers a warning banner to alert the user, giving them time to reassess the email and decide whether to proceed.
+When spear phishing is detected, Vade for Microsoft 365 triggers a warning banner to alert the user, giving them time to reassess the email and decide whether to proceed.